-natum, non factum - to the Arians, "bejotten" and "made" were, for all practical purposes, synonymous terms.
+natum, non factum - to the Arians, "begotten" and "made" were, for all practical purposes, synonymous terms.
 They would not admit a birth of the Son in any real sense but maintained that the Word was a creature Who had been brought into existence out of nothing by the divine decree.
 The orthodox, on the other hand, here give the word "begotten" its full and proper meaning.

-L.11 unius substantiae cum patre, quod Graeci dicunt 'omousion' - through this declaration the orthodox completely reversed the Arian position by asserting the full deity of the Son, and it was therefore to be expected that this should be the especial object of attack on the part of the Arians.
+L.ll unius substantiae cum patre, quod Graeci dicunt 'omousion' through this declaration the orthodox completely reversed the Arian position by asserting the full deity of the Son, and it was therefore to be expected that this should be the especial object of attack on the part of the Arians.
 They argued that the word "homoousios" was not found in Scripture and as such, it was a revolutionary procedure to introduce it into a creed.
 Furthermore, it had a bad history for its use had been condemned by the council of Antioch 268 against Paul of Samosata.

-In his works Athanasius answers both these charges.
-To the first he replies 227 that if the word itself is not found in Scripture, the doctrine is 228.
-To the second, he argues 229 that, while Paul of Samosata used the word in one sense, Arius denied it in another.
-There is no doubt that the orthodox would have preferred a Scriptural term but they discovered that the Arians interpreted every Scriptural term suggested to suit their own theories/
+In his works Athanasius answers both these dharges.
+To the first he replies that if the word itself is not found in Scripture, the doctrine is.
+To the second, he argues that, while Paul of Samosata used the word in one sense, Arius denied it in another.
+There is no doubt that the orthodox would have preferred a Scriptural term but they discovered that the Arians interpreted every Scriptural term suggested to suit their own theories/ theories; they were also aware of the Sabellianising tendency of the word but realised that only through its use could they secure a direct condemnation of Arianism.

+Notes.

-^{226.} Ath.
+226. Ath.
 De Syn.
 36 contends that the Arians themselves had set the example in this respect.

-^{227.} De Decret.
+227. De Decret.
 Nic. syn.
 21.

-^{228.} cf. A IX, 1 p.96 L.2.
+228. cf. A IX, 1 p.96 L.2.

-^{229.} De Syn.
+229. De Syn.
 43sq.